codatio/codat-docs/blog/240304-deprecation-email-notifications.md

 ## Action required

+We are currently working on a Zapier integration that will allow you to create custom workflows based on events we dispatch.
 If you wish to continue receiving email notifications, we recommend configuring email-based webhook notifications through Zapier.

 Follow the step-by-step instructions in [our Zapier guide](/using-the-api/webhooks/zapier-integration) to transition to this alternative solution and ensure uninterrupted email notifications for your configured events.